 When The MaraWay Community Hub opened in March 2016, Maria Pedersen, Chair of the Board, announced “Here we are, ready to go into bat for disadvantaged people from Cairns to the Torres Strait and beyond.
 Anyone walking through the front door of our Hub is taking a positive step and we’ll support them no matter what.”

 The Community Hub is a welcoming, safe space where everyone can access support, build their confidence, get a little tough love when it’s needed and access a range of support services.

 The MaraWay Community Hub has strong partnerships with many community groups, and can provide access to a wide range of support services.

-Then there’s the Driver Licensing Program, which holds driver licensing days at the Hub to assist people complete their written tests to get their learners licence.
+Then there’s the Driver Licensing Program, which holds driver licensing days at the Hub to assist people in completing their written tests to get their learner's licence.
 Not having a licence is a huge barrier to employment, so this service is always popular, with regular waiting lists.

 Need to login to MyGov, search for a job, or update your resume?
 Then Hub can help you with free WiFi and computer access.

 Internet access and computers are expensive.
 Making these basic tools available is a simple yet effective way to enable people to perform everyday tasks in our technology-driven society.

 So many essential functions require online access whether it’s applying for a job, paying a bill, interacting with Centrelink, or even just checking your emails.